Select Page

 Department of Homeless Services (DHS)

 DHS is responsible for providing emergency shelter and services to homeless individuals and families in New York City.
-They also work to prevent homelessness through outreach and prevention programs.
+It also works to prevent homelessness through outreach and prevention programs.

 Mayor’s Management Report